top of page

 Avreng / Avşîn / Avyar / Avzêl / Avzen / Avzer

-Identifiers linked to water (Av), rivers, and vitality.
+Names connected to water, rivers, freshness, and vitality.

 Awar / Aware / Awat / Awaz